VolgaCTF/volgactf-final-checker-protocol/README.md

-# VolgaCTF Final Checker Protocol (VFCP)
+# VolgaCTF Final Checker Protocol

-[VolgaCTF Final](https://github.com/VolgaCTF/volgactf-final) is a checking system for A/D CTF contests.
-This document describes interaction between a checking system master server and service checkers.
+[VolgaCTF Final](https://github.com/VolgaCTF/volgactf-final) is an automatic checking system (ACS) for A/D CTF contests.
+This document describes interaction between an ACS master and service checkers.

 ## Protocol
 A service checker is a REST web service running on its own FQDN[:port].
 For example, the FQDN might look like `awesome-service-checker.final.volgactf.ru`.

-A service checker accepts requests from the master server and puts them into a queue.
+A service checker accepts requests from the ACS master and puts them into a queue.
 An HTTP request must be finished with a 202 Accepted code (without waiting for the queue to process the request).
-When the queue processes the request, it makes another HTTP request to the master server in order to acknowledge it about the result of processing.
+When the queue processes the request, it makes another HTTP request to the ACS master in order to acknowledge it about the result of processing.

-Given that the master server signs capsules with a private key, a public key must be made available to a service checker so that it can decode capsules.
+Given that the ACS master server signs capsules with a private key, a public key must be made available to a service checker so that it can decode capsules.

 ### Authentication
 See [HTTP Basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).